-As explained in Note 1(g) on page 39, investments are shown at fair value which is bid or last market price.
-Financial assets and liabilities are stated in the Balance Sheet at values which are equivalent to their fair values.
+As explained in Notes 1(g) and 1(h) on pages 39 and 40, investments are shown at fair value which is bid or last market price, futures and options at quoted trade prices for the contract and CFDs and equity forwards at the difference between the strike price and the bid or last price of the shares in the security that underlies the contract.
+Financial assets and liabilities are stated in the Balance Sheet at values which are not materially different to their fair values.
 In the case of cash, book value approximates to fair value due to the short maturity of the instruments.